 Your pearly whites can become decayed or damaged due to several reasons, such as an accidental impact while playing contact sports or poor dental hygiene.
-If left untreated, they can become vulnerable to further damage or other oral health complications, like infections or the need for tooth extractions.
+If left untreated, they can become vulnerable to further damage or other oral health complications, like infections.
 Fortunately, our team at Stansbury Dental can restore and improve your teeth with dental crowns in Tyler.
 We can help return the function of your pearly whites while also matching them with the rest of your smile.
 Keep reading or contact our office directly if you want to learn more about dental crowns today!

 Why Choose Stansbury Dental for Dental Bridges?